arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Electrical Terminals

-This user manual section covers Opta™'s electrical terminals, showing their main hardware and software characteristics.
+This user manual section covers Opta's electrical terminals, showing their main hardware and software characteristics.
 Opta™ has 12 electrical terminals, four of which can be used for the power supply of the device, and eight of them can be used as digital/analog inputs.

 ### Power Supply

-As shown in the image below, the first four terminals, from left to right, are Opta™'s power supply terminals; two are marked with `+` signs and two with `-` signs.
+As shown in the image below, the first four terminals, from left to right, are Opta's power supply terminals; two are marked with `+` signs and two with `-` signs.
 An external +12 VDC to +24 VDC power supply can be connected to these terminals.

-Opta™'s maximum power consumption at +12 VDC is 2 W, and at +24 VDC is 2.2 W.
+Opta's maximum power consumption at +12 VDC is 2 W, and at +24 VDC is 2.2 W.

 ![Power supply terminals in Opta™ devices](assets/user-manual_8.png)